Universitetet i Oslo

 The fellowship requires admission to the PhD programme at the Faculty of Mathematics and Natural Sciences.
 The application to the PhD programme must be submitted to the department no later than two months after taking up the position.
 For more information see:

-- Good attitude towards conducting technical and practical implementation
+- Good attitude towards writing reports and articles

 - Salary NOK 501 200 – 544 400 per year depending on qualifications and seniority as PhD Research Fellow (position code 1017)